IKEA Kitchen Cabinets: Costs + Value

 MAXIMERA and FORVARA soft-closing drawers and dividers come with the cabinets.

-UTRUSTA shelves made either of MDF or of glass.
+UTRUSTA shelves made either of fiberboard or glass.
 Shelves are included.
 The UTRUSTA line comes with pegs that fit into the sides of SEKTION cabinets to hold up the shelves.

 IKEA cabinet boxes are made of fiberboard and melamine foil.
 Cabinet doors and drawer fronts are made of fiberboard.
 They are covered in melamine foil, paint, wood, or glass.

 Fiberboard (or MDF, for medium-density fiberboard) is an engineered wood made from wood chips and resins.
 Wood chips are pressed together with heat and high pressure to form boards.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.Start your renovation